Chart Color Schemes

 Health performance in Huonville is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Huonville faces significant health challenges according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are substantial across both younger and older age groups.
+Huonville faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Notably, both younger and older age cohorts exhibit high prevalence of common health conditions.

 Frequently Asked Questions - Health